david-xhk/binary_tree/README.rst

 >>> in_order = [4,2,1,5,3,6]
 >>> pre_order = [1,2,4,3,5,6]

-Pass the appropriate key and the traversals into :func:`tree.from_orders` to reconstruct the original tree structure.
+Pass the appropriate key and the traversals into :func:`tree.from_orders() <binary_tree.tree.from_orders>` to reconstruct the original tree structure.

 >>> root = tree.from_orders("in-pre", in_order, pre_order)
 >>> repr(root)